 For further information, please contact Flexible Respite Coordinator Belinda Strange on (03) 5975 7644.

 OzChild’s Western Region runs Koorie Playgroup programs in Portland.
-The playgroups have been running for eight years and with the support of local Indigenous community organisations.
+The playgroups run with the support of local Indigenous community organisations.
 Playgroup staff have extensive cultural sensitivity training with local elders and have incorporated local languages into their playgroup material.

 The following Koorie Playgroups run in the South Western Region of Victoria: